Florio family: Florio winery

 Founded in Marsala in 1832 by Vincenzo Florio Sr., the Florio winery (Cantine Florio) has been in continuous Marsala wine production since then.
 Florio became the first Italian producer of Marsala wine.
-His winery was in between the ones of John Woodhouse and Benjamin Ingham (1784-1861), the original British pioneers in the Marsala wine trade.
+His winery was between the ones of John Woodhouse and Benjamin Ingham (1784-1861), the original British pioneers in the Marsala wine trade.
 He built splendid cellars in the town's tuff rock in which to produce and conserve the wine.
 The winery carries the emblem of a lion.